 CCNA-Cyber Ops, CompTIA-CySA+ and EC Council-ECIH

-This program is designed for those who have theoretical and practical experience in system and networking, preferably with some experience in programming (python).
+This programme is designed for those who have theoretical and practical experience in system and networking, preferably with some experience in programming (python).

 Practical knowledge and experience in IT systems and networking.

-See-Security CEO, Mr. Avi Weissman is one of the leaders of the Israeli Cyber industry and serves as an advisor and commentator to the Israeli government for the regulation of cyber professions.
+See-Security’s CEO, Mr. Avi Weissman is one of the leaders of the Israeli cyber industry and serves as an advisor and commentator to the Israeli government for the regulation of cyber professions.
 Further, Mr. Weissman was the co-founder of the Israeli Forum for Information Security (IFIS) together with Maj.
-Gen. (Res.) and former head of National Security Council, Yaakov Amidror.
-In addition to his role in leading the college, Avi is also a co-CEO of a cyber human resources company See-HR, and a cybersecurity consulting company, See Events – Managed SIEM/SOC.
+Gen. (Res.) and former head of the National Security Council, Yaakov Amidror.
+In addition to his role in leading the college, Avi is also a co-CEO of a cyber human resources company, See-HR and a cybersecurity consulting company, See Events – Managed SIEM/SOC.

 The domains covered in this comprehensive training programme relates to the core skills and knowledge you need to know to working and operating a SOC & IR centres.

 A SOC analyst is a cybersecurity professional who works as part of a team to monitor and fight threats to an organisation’s IT infrastructure, and to assess security systems and measures for weaknesses and possible improvements.
 The SOC in the job title stands for security operations centre; this is the name for the team, which consists of multiple analysts and other security pros, and often works together in a single physical location.
 A SOC may be an internal team serving a single enterprise or an outsourced service providing security for one or more external clients.